 - Recognise the different media for different styles of writing

-- Adapt source material for a variety of uses, from emails to blogs, from articles to reports
+- Adapt source material for a variety of uses, from emails to blogs, and articles to reports

 Edit for Consistency and Credibility